-- submitting work that another person has completed as one's own work - downloading work, graphics or other material from the internet and presenting it as one's own without acknowledgement, e.g. artificial intelligence applications (AIA) - submitting work that another person, such as a parent, teacher or professional expert, has contributed to substantially.
+- submitting work that another person has completed as one's own work - downloading work, graphics or other material from the internet and presenting it as one's own without acknowledgement, e.g. using generative artificial intelligence (AI) tools - submitting work that another person, such as a parent, teacher or professional expert, has contributed to substantially.
 While the practice of having others significantly assist in the preparation of submitted work may be a form of plagiarism, it may also be a form of fraud when it involves significant and/or improper third-party assistance.